Development from 18 to 24 Months (Cantonese version with English subtitles only)

 I try to kick a ball

-Take me outdoors to play.
-Let me run and jump in the playground as well as meet some friends there
+I need 3 hours of physical activities in a variety of ways, so take me outdoors and let me run and climb in the playground as well as meet some friends there!

 My eye-hand coordination enables me to do more